 Looking for a Job in Lugano

-In order to successfully apply for a work and residence permit for Lugano, you first need a job offer.
-Usually, most expats only move to Lugano after securing this job offer and signing the employment contract.
-The following tools are useful if you wish to search for a job in Lugano.
+In order to move to Lugano, you typically first need a job offer.
+The following tools are useful if you wish to search for a job in Lugano: